hectorcarrasco1992/what-i-learned-week-2/README.md

   I learned about how margin and padding are lke invisible borders around the content of a webpage.
 With Margin and Padding, you can adjust position and siz of an element.

   # HRM and CSS Diner
     played more human resources and CSS diner.

+   ---

+   # Copy Kitten
+      * learned how to re-create a web page using CSS
+      * learned how to bring up the developers tools in a webpage to look at its code and learn from it.